infrasonar/docs/docs/collectors/services/microsoft_azure.md

 !!! danger "Preview"

-    The Azure service is a preview release
+    The Azure service is a preview release.<br>
-    Contact InfraSonar support if you want to get involved in testing our preview release
+    Contact [InfraSonar support](../../introduction/support.md) if you want to get involved in testing our preview release.

 ## Features